 You may not have heard anything about colloidal silver unless you are interested in holistic health.
-Alternately, you may be aware of colloidal silver’s human applications but haven’t considered it as a therapy option for your pet.
+On the other hand, you may know that colloidal silver can help people but haven’t thought about using it to treat your pet.
 In either case, this miraculous cure may appear mysterious, but it doesn’t have to be.
 Colloidal silver is a healthy alternative to some pharmaceuticals that can help with a variety of ailments.

 Keep in mind that the FDA prohibits us from making specific claims about the effects of any supplements, including colloidal silver.
 The FDA also wants us to point out that we are not licensed veterinarians, although we are holistic veterinary practitioners, therefore you should always see your family veterinarian before beginning any treatment.